 Three months after we gave our 100% effort, we repeated our blood test.
 This time, not only did we like the results, but we were in disbelief.
 Our blood sugar and cholesterol went down significantly.
 My husband's uric acid level normalized, and it remained that way after discontinuing his gout medicine.
 He has not had a single gout flare since the dietary change.
 He lost a total of 40 pounds effortlessly.
 We have so much energy now than we had before.
 Our sinus allergies went away too, and we no longer needed to use steroid nasal spray and allergy pills.
 Our health transformation gave us a tremendous amount of hope for what we can share with our patients.

 Since then, we did not stop talking about lifestyle change.
 Over the last year, we infused Lifestyle Medicine to our patients, with particular emphasis on a whole-food plant-based diet, which yielded remarkable results.
 I convinced my mother to do the same, and she is now off insulin after being on it for 25 years.
 We managed to cut down all her other medications in half.
 Every single success story from my patients drives me to be even more determined to continue my passion.
 This time though, with a more different and ambitious goal for my patients.
 I think that I have found my purpose as a physician, and I want to help as many patients who seek to be free from medications and their ailments.

 There is HOPE - lifestyle change!
 And this hope is evidenced-based.
 By far, it is the only intervention that can potentially reverse chronic diseases such as hypertension, diabetes, allergy, cardiovascular disease, autoimmune disease, obesity, and many more.
-No medication or procedure holds a potential for chronic disease reversal.
+No medication or procedure holds the potential for chronic disease reversal.
 This one does.
 I believe that it is worth taking a chance, and there is no better time to act than NOW.